ArneBinder/pie-datasets/AM_statistics/text_length_tokens.md

 For the tokenization, we use `bert-base-uncased` from `transformer.AutoTokenizer` (see [AutoTokenizer](https://huggingface.co/docs/transformers/v4.37.1/en/model_doc/auto#transformers.AutoTokenizer), and [bert-based-uncased](https://huggingface.co/bert-base-uncased)) to tokenize `text` in `TextDocumentWithLabeledSpansAndBinaryRelations` (see [document type](https://github.com/ChristophAlt/pytorch-ie/blob/main/src/pytorch_ie/documents.py)).
-The length is measured from the first token of the document to the last one.
+The text (document) length is measured from the first token of the document to the last one.

 We collect the following statistics: number of documents in the split (*no. doc*), mean of document token-length (*mean*), standard deviation of the length (*std*), minimum number of tokens in a document (*min*), and maximum number of tokens in a document (*max*).
-We also present histograms in the collasible, showing the distribution of these relation distances (x-axis; and unit-counts in y-axis), accordingly.
+We also present histograms in the collasible, showing the distribution of these text lengths (x-axis; and unit-counts in y-axis), accordingly.

 **Remark on statistics collection**:
 To manually collect a statistics for each dataset, execute the command provided under each dataset,